When Intego software starts for the first time in macOS (10.13 or higher), you may get the following warning:

 Can't Click 'Allow' for Intego Kernel Extensions?

-If for some reason you are unable to press the Allow button or do not see the option please try ALL of the following:
+If you are running macOS 10.15 or lower, and you are unable to press the Allow button or do not see the option please try ALL of the following:

 Restart Your Mac